andrezsanchez/vim-settings/README.md

 in my profile (making sure to point it to main.vim in the newly cloned repo), and install Vundle normally.

-If I want to change something, I simple make the change in the vim-settings repo, and then commit and push the changes to Github so that I can pull them from my other machines.
+If I want to change something, I simply make the change in the vim-settings repo, and then commit and push the changes to Github so that I can pull them from my other machines.

 License